miklevin/MikeLev.in/_posts/2025-03-31-mcp-ai-api-server.md

 > done, would you?
 It's just blatantly obvious OpenAI's infrastructure is not
 > the same as being Google.
 Video-game tropes endlessly come to mind.
 Gemini is
 > the Lightning Bruiser while ChatGPT is the Determinator -- the scrappy
-> beginner who won't give up. haha!
+> beginner who won't give up.
+You can tell by its language... *Awesome!*

 **ChatGPT 4.5 Deep research**: Awesome.
 I’ll dig deep into the current state of the Model Context Protocol (MCP), especially in the context of how AI-assisted development environments like Claude Desktop, Cursor AI, and others are using it.
 I’ll map out the components, plugin ecosystem, and how local clients like your Ollama-powered Pipulate can adopt MCP.